-This post is a general overview of how to convert your Subaru transmission from auto to manual.
-We wish we could offer a product to make this simple but because of the many changes in Subaru wiring between car model and years, we can't make a product that works for everyone.
-This works for non Canbus cars only.
-For a full write-up click here!
+This post is a general overview of converting your Subaru transmission from auto to manual.
+We wish we could offer a product to make this simple, but because of the many changes in Subaru wiring between car models and years, we can't make a product that works for everyone.
+This works for non-CANbus cars only.
+For a full write-up, click here!

-If you are looking for us to handle the auto to manual conversion for you, click here!
+If you want us to handle the auto-to-manual conversion for you, click here!

 1. Do it yourself with the iWire Auto to Manual Connector Package.
 These packages are designed for three types of transmissions: NA, Turbo, and DCCD.
-We've curated the necessary plugs and terminals needed for the swap but only recommend purchasing these connector packages if you already have a lot of wiring knowledge and skill.
-Our connector kits are designed for professionals and experts only, not your average home DIY-er.
-While we would love to write out all the steps to do it yourself, there are literally so many combinations and variations we can't.
+We've curated the plugs and terminals for the swap but only recommend purchasing these connector packages if you already have a lot of wiring knowledge and skill.
+Our connector kits are only designed for professionals and experts, not your average home DIY-er.
+While we would love to write out all the steps to do it yourself, there are so many combinations and variations we can't.

 2. Find an equivalent bulkhead harness and swap it out.
 This option is best for your average DIY-er.

 3. Remove your bulkhead harness and send it to iWire.
+This option is best for Subaru enthusiasts uncomfortable with the wiring.
 We can customize your harness for whatever transmission you plan to use.
-This option is best for Subaru enthusiasts not comfortable with wiring.

 - All Impreza models from 2007 and earlier.